 As a woman matures, factors like gravity, pregnancy, and breastfeeding may take their toll on her breast appearance.
 A loss of firmness and shape can result from the breast’s skin losing its support and elasticity.
 A mastopexy or breast lift is a procedure designed to reshape and elevate sagging breasts.
 The procedure can also reduce the size of the areola (dark area around the nipple) and balance asymmetries between the breasts.

 If you have breasts that have lost volume over the years, breast implants can be included to increase both size and firmness.

 What is a Breast Lift?

-Real Patient Results
+View Real Patient Results for Breast Lift

-After your surgery, the surgeon will place an elastic bandage over surgical gauze.
-Your breasts will be uncomfortable, swollen, and bruised for a day or two.
+After your breast lift is complete, your surgeon will place an elastic bandage over surgical gauze.
+Your breasts will be swollen and bruised for a day or two.
 Any discomfort you experience can be relieved with oral medications.
-One to two days after your surgery, bandages will be removed.
+One to two days after your surgery, the bandages will be removed.
 You will then wear a soft support bra 24 hours a day for three to four weeks.
-The stitches will be removed after a week or two.
+We will remove the sutures after a week or two.
 Initial swelling will tend to flatten the breasts, but your true shape will become evident as the swelling resolves.
 Most of the sutures are placed under the skin and will dissolve over time.

 Following treatment, you may be up and moving in a couple of days.
 Most patients do not return to work for a week or more following the surgery.
 You will need to avoid overhead lifting and strenuous activities for three to four weeks following your procedure.
-Because your milk ducts and nipples will be left intact, treatment should not affect your ability to breast-feed.
+Because your milk ducts and nipples will be left intact, treatment should not affect your ability to breastfeed.
 As with all surgery, we recommend no activity that causes an increase in heart rate or blood pressure for two to three weeks after surgery.

 Contact us today to learn more about our cosmetic surgery office or to speak with one of our plastic surgeons.